kunigami/kunigami.github.io/blog/_posts/2020-11-06-puzzling-election.md

 ## Analysis

 It's theoretically possible for a candidate to win the US election (with the caveat of the Maine-Nebraska simplification) by wining only 21.3% of the popular votes.
-This ratio is also not too far from our ballpark estimate of 25%.
+This ratio is not too far from our ballpark estimate of 25%.

 While populous states yield a lot of electoral votes, it also requires a lot of popular votes to be won, so it doesn't matter too much in finding the optimal solution.
 A better heuristic are picking states with low voter turnout (like Texas, ~50%), since it requires a smaller subset of the population to win, but it still yields electoral votes that are proportional to the full population.